marp-team/marp-cli/docs/bespoke-transitions/README.md

 ## Prerequisite

-The slide transition depends on **[View Transition API][view transition]** in the using browser. _We does never lock in to a specific JavaScript library_, as same as other Marp ecosystem projects :)
+The slide transition depends on **[View Transition API][view transition]** in the using browser. _We never lock in a specific JavaScript library_, as same as other Marp ecosystem projects :)

 To show transition animations, a viewer has to show HTML slide in the browser which have supported View Transition.
 Transitions will not be applied if the page is viewed in an unsupported browser.